 On the other hand, we have another company which is FUTURESIA Global Trade.
 We are serving our clients or partners to expand their exports to Turkish and ASEAN markets (especially Thailand and Malaysia).
-So in this term, we become a middlemen and our clients or partners start to do active exporting with us.
+So in this term, we become middlemen and our clients or partners start to do active exporting with us.

 The main difference between direct and indirect exporting:

-The main difference between direct and indirect exporting is that the manufacturer performs the export task to others (middlemen) in case and indirect exporting.
+The main difference between direct and indirect exporting is that the manufacturer performs the export task to others (middlemen) in the case and indirect exporting.
 As a result, the costs and risks involved in Indirect exporting are less than those involved in Direct exporting